 Cut the hibiscus stems at a 45-degree angle at about 1/3 of their length.
 Repeat the process until the desired hibiscus branches are cut.
 Annual pruning of the hibiscus is recommended to encourage the development of the plant.

-During the spring and summer, when you see the hibiscus growing, it is advisable to apply fertilizer for hibiscus.
-The fertilizer will help the hibiscus to develop and prepare it for autumn and winter.
+When you see the hibiscus growing in the spring and summer, it is advisable to apply fertilizer.
+The fertilizer will help the hibiscus develop and prepare it for autumn and winter.
 I recommend you read our article about the best fertilizer for hibiscus in Florida.

 With these tips, you now know how and when to prune hibiscus in Florida.
 Always use sharp, disinfected tools when pruning hibiscus.
-Learn more about how to prune Rose of Sharon.
+Learn more about pruning the Rose of Sharon.

 Final Conclusions